togalle/tms-research/README.md

-# tms-research
+# TMS research

 Repository for the thesis project of Tomas Galle (2023-2024)

-## Useful functions
+## Structure

-To clean a folder containing spTEP and rsEEG data, use the `process_folder` function in `cleaning.py`
+The notebooks were used to conduct the analysis.